averagehuman/nginx-memcached/README.rst

 Why not Varnish?
 ----------------

-Or use Varnish.
+Or use Varnish, which doesn't rely on cookies.
 Whatever makes you happy.

 Credit
 ------